 OTHER FRASER ISLAND TOURS

-With offices in Hervey Bay or on Fraser Islands Kingfisher Bay Resort, grab yourself your very own 4WD, a map and instructions on where to go, and head out to explore on a DIY Fraser Island day trip.
+With offices in Hervey Bay or on Fraser Islands Kingfisher Bay Resort, grab yourself your very own 4WD, a map, and instructions on where to go, and head out to explore on a DIY day trip.

 With around four of you in one car, you’re looking at $159 AUD per person.
 This is a great way to see a different side of Fraser Island, at your own pace.

-A couple of hotels, holiday homes or camping options are available on the island which I have broken down into the three options with all you need to know about staying on Fraser Island.
+A couple of hotels, holiday homes, or camping options are available on the island, which I have broken down into three options with all you need to know about staying on Fraser Island.

 Luxury: Kingfisher Bay Resort